 Increases Problematic Behavior

-Punishment-based training is not only less effective, but actually increases problematic behavior.
+Punishment-based training is not only less effective, but it actually increases problematic behavior.

 This was observed by Applied Animal Behavior Science.
 Researchers found that owners who used punishment-based methods had dogs that had more anxious and excitable behavior.
-This goes to show that punishment does not lessen problematic behavior, but in fact does the opposite.
+This shows that punishment does not lessen problematic behavior but, in fact, achieves the opposite.

 Ignores The Root of The Problem

-Whether dog whistles are unpleasant or not, they are still harmful to both cats and dogs.
+Whether dog whistles are unpleasant or not, they are still harmful to cats and dogs.
 Aversives are directly harmful to animals.
-However, they are also indirectly harmful because it ignores the root of the problem.
+However, they are also indirectly harmful because they ignore the root of the problem.